WebOrigami/docs/src/content/framework/intro8c.md

 ## Flesh out the person template

 Let's make the `person.ori` template a bit more realistic.

-The project's `assets` folder contains a fuller `person.ori` template with some more elements:
+<span class="tutorialStep"></span> Move or copy the contents of that `person.ori` template from the `assets` folder to the `person.ori` template in the `src` folder.

 ```html
 {{ framework-intro/assets/person.ori }}
 ```

-<span class="tutorialStep"></span> Move or copy the contents of that `person.ori` template from the `assets` folder to the `person.ori` template in the `src` folder.
+This template has more elements, but works exactly the same way as the one you wrote by hand above.

 ## Add an HTML extension